 How to apply for membership

-To request a community membership and receive your library card, visit Library Central between 10am – 5pm Monday to Friday or contact us online.
+To request a community membership and receive your library card, visit TL Robertson Library between 9am – 5pm Monday to Friday or contact us online.
 Please bring photographic ID and proof of your current residential address.
 You will also need to provide a valid email address.

 Please get in touch with Kalgoorlie Library directly to enquire about local community membership.